FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 *What is ReaVolution?*

-ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to Spat Revolution and provide a complete simple immersive audio creation package.
+ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to _SPAT Revolution_ and provide a complete simple immersive audio creation package.

 At the base of ReaVolution is Reaper, a DAW developed by Cockos.
 It is a very stable and fully-featured DAW with lots of customization possibilities.